 Case conferences are a handy tool to make sure everyone is on the same page and that progress is steadily being made.

-It can be tricky to know how to approach the situation so it’s important to be prepared, says EML Member Benefits Partnership Manager Kirsty Smith.
+It can be tricky to know how to approach the situation so it’s important to be prepared, says EML Mutual Benefits Partnership Manager Kirsty Smith.

 “Think like a scout and be prepared,” says Ms Smith.
 “Obtain updates from all stakeholders, chat to your employee to build rapport and trust with them and discuss the goals of the case conference.”